Fujifilm X-T100 vs Sony RX100

 It is notable that the X-T100 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
+Both the X-T100 and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Sony RX100 or vice versa?
 The listing below highlights the relative strengths of the two models.